-Level evel Terminology Description Rating NOTE OF THE PROPERTY OF THE PR 1 2 3 4 5 5 Outstanding Performance Performance far exceeds the standard expected of an employee at this level.
-The appraisal indicates that the Employee has achieved above fully effective results against all performance criteria and indicators as specified in the PA and Performance plan and maintained this in all areas of responsibility throughout the year. \$1 4 Performance significantly above expectations Performance is significantly higher than the standard expected in the job.
+Level Terminology Description Ra ting 3 , • 1 2 3 4 5 5 Outstanding Performance Performance far exceeds the standard expected of an employee at this level.
+The appraisal indicates that the Employee has achieved above fully effective results against all performance criteria and indicators as specified in the PA and Performance plan and maintained this in all areas of responsibility throughout the year.
+4 Performance significantly above expectations Performance is significantly higher than the standard expected in the job.
 The appraisal indicates that the Employee has achieved above fully effective results against more than half of the performance criteria and indicators and fully achieved all others throughout the year.
-3 Fully effective throughout the year.
-Performance fully meets the standards expected in all areas of the job.
+3 Fully effective Performance fully meets the standards expected in all areas of the job.
 The appraisal indicates that the Employee has fully achieved effective results against all significant performance criteria and indicators as specified in the PA and Performance Plan.
 2 Not fully effective Performance is below the standard required for the job in key areas.
 Performance meets some of the standards expected for the job.
 The review/assessment indicates that the employee has achieved below fully effective results against more than half the key performance criteria and indicators as specified in the PA and Performance Plan.
-1 Unacceptable Performance Performance does not meet the standard expected for the job.
+T Unacceptable Performance Performance does not meet the standard expected for the job.
 The review/assessment indicates that the employee has achieved below fully effective results against almost all of the performance criteria and indicators as specified in the PA and Performance Plan.
 The employee has failed to demonstrate the commitment or ability to bring performance up to the level expected in the job despite management efforts to encourage improvement.